-All in all Schloss Hotel Mönchstein is a top of the range luxury 5 star hotel with an elegant ambience, exceptional levels of service and one which consistently appears in any sensible list of Austria’s very best hotels.
+All in all Schloss Hotel Mönchstein is a top-of-the-range luxury 5-star hotel with an elegant ambience and exceptional levels of service; one which consistently appears in any sensible list of Austria’s very best hotels.

 The interiors of the rooms and suites, and indeed of the hotel generally, are relatively modern in style, though with some period furniture pieces and artworks here and there to remind you that this is indeed a historic building.

-The building though has seen so many renovations and modernizations over the years that layer by layer the historical fabric of the castle has mainly been lost.
-Which is certainly a pity.
+The building has seen so many renovations and modernizations over the years that layer by layer much of the historical fabric of the castle has been lost, which is certainly a pity.

-That being said, the place does ooze with an elegance and class that belongs to a different era.
+That being said though, the place does ooze an elegance and class that belongs to a different era.
 The service here is impeccable; it is respectful and polite but not cloyingly so, and the staff really cannot do enough for you.

-You have two suitably great gourmet restaurants at this 5 star hotel; The Glass Garden Restaurant, which is inside a very impressive glass and steel dome structure, one which allows you fabulous views over Salzburg while enjoying some of the city’s finest traditional Austrian (& some international) food and wine.
+You have two suitably gourmet restaurants at this 5-star hotel.
+The Glass Garden Restaurant is inside an impressive glass and steel dome structure that allows you fabulous views over Salzburg while enjoying some of the city’s finest traditional Austrian (& some international) food and wine.

-The main bar is the Apollo Bar, another stylish steel and glass structure with comfortable seating and a great range of cocktails, beers, wines and spirits.
-It too offers food, mainly small dishes and snacks but also some larger meals, including a very fine Wiener Schnitzel.
+The main bar is the Apollo Bar, another stylish steel and glass structure with comfortable seating and a great range of cocktails, beers, wines, and spirits.
+It too offers food, mainly small dishes, and snacks but also some larger meals, including a very fine, classic Wiener Schnitzel.

-Another veritable highlight of Schloss Mönchstein is their excellent spa facilities.
-This wellness oasis has a steam bath, a Finnish sauna, gym, relaxation zones, massage & beauty treatments, an outdoor infinity pool (Summer only) & whirlpool hot tub with views over Salzburg.
+Another veritable highlight of Schloss Mönchstein is its excellent spa facilities.
+This wellness oasis has a steam bath, a Finnish sauna, a gym, relaxation zones, massage & beauty treatments, an outdoor infinity pool & whirlpool hot tub with views over Salzburg.

-Salzburg is a famously beautiful and refined city, with the Altstadt being particularly fairly tale like, having really not changed all that much since its most famous son, Mozart, lived here, 250 years ago.
+Salzburg is a famously beautiful and refined city, with the Altstadt being particularly fairytale-like, having not changed much since its most famous son, Mozart, lived here, 250 years ago.

-The peach-coloured building we see today was mainly built in the 19th century in the neo-classical style, popular at the time.
-The origins of Schloss Mönchstein though go back much further and it was once very much a Medieval castle.
+The peach-coloured building we see today was mainly built in the 19th century in the neo-classical style that was popular at the time.
+The origins of Schloss Mönchstein though go back much further and it was once very much a medieval castle.

 The Fröschelheimer family were recorded as having ownership of the tower along with the, originally great amount, of land associated with it from 1419 to 1565, when they sold it to a local nobleman by the name of Wolf Windisch.

 The local Augustinian monastery, St. Peter’s, became one of several owners from then on until it was sold to the University of Salzburg in 1654.
-The castle was quite small in those days and as it was used by the university as a residence for professors, it took on the nickname, the Professors Castle.
+The castle was quite small in those days and as the university used it as a residence for professors, it took on the nickname the Professors Castle.

-With the secularisation of Salzburg by the Duchy of Salzburg in 1803, the university would lose its status as a full university and, little by little, much of its property too was lost including, in 1813, Schloss Mönchstein.
+With the secularisation of Salzburg by the Duchy of Salzburg in 1803, the university would lose its status as a full university and, little by little, much of its property, including, in 1813, Schloss Mönchstein, was also lost.

 WHAT OTHER GUESTS SAY: